ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 It's important to carefully consider the impact of the "nosoftlockup" setting before using it in a production environment.
 Disabling the software lockup detection mechanism may result in the system hanging or becoming unresponsive if a software lockup occurs.
 This can cause data loss, corruption, or other serious problems.
 Additionally, it can make it more difficult to diagnose and resolve software lockup issues.
 As a result, it's generally recommended to leave the software lockup detection mechanism enabled, unless there is a specific reason to disable it.

 ##### iommu.passthrough=1
-The "iommu.passthrough=1" setting is used to enable IOMMU pass-through, which allows virtual machines to access physical devices without any virtualization of the I/O memory.
+The "iommu.passthrough=1" setting is used to enable IOMMU (Input–Output Memory Management Unit) pass-through, which allows virtual machines to access physical devices without any virtualization of the I/O memory.

 This setting is used in virtualization environments where it is important to have high performance I/O for certain applications or devices.
 For example, some graphics-intensive applications require direct access to the physical GPU, which can be achieved by enabling IOMMU pass-through.
 However, enabling IOMMU pass-through can also make the virtualization environment less secure, as it provides direct access to physical devices, bypassing any virtualization or security features.
-As a result, the setting is typically used with caution, and only in specific cases where the performance benefits outweigh the security risks. (from ChatGPT)
+As a result, the setting is typically used with caution, and only in specific cases where the performance benefits outweigh the security risks.

 #####  cpufreq.off=1
 The setting "cpufreq.off=1" is a kernel command line parameter that is used to disable the CPU frequency scaling feature in the Linux kernel.
 CPU frequency scaling, also known as CPU speed scaling, is a technique that allows the operating system to dynamically adjust the clock speed of the CPU based on the workload.
 This can help to conserve energy and reduce heat generation, while still providing sufficient performance for the current workload.